ImageMagick/Usage-Markdown/formats/index.md

 Other solutions are to convert the PNG to either JPEG (with the right colored background), or GIF formats.
 These methods are discussed thoroughly for [GIF Images on Backgrounds](#bgnd).

-Another solution is to set the color of all fully-transparent colors in a image before saving it to PNG.
+Another solution is to set the color of all fully-transparent colors in an image before saving it to PNG.
 PNG will save that fully-transparent color, but be warned that just about any other IM operation will reset fully-transparent back to fully-transparent black (as transparent color is not suppose to matter at that is the way image mathematics work).

-For example the standard [IM examples test image](../#PNG) uses full transparent black for any pixel that is fully-transparent.
+For example, the standard [IM examples test image](../#PNG) uses full transparent black for any pixel that is fully-transparent.
 We can verify this by either turning off the alpha channel, or saving it a JPEG...

 ~~~